ll.vsql – Half an ORM

 In most cases this Field object is a foreign key to another table, so it has a joinsql and a refgroup.

-register_vsql(identifier: str) str | None[source]
+from_vsql(identifier: str) str | None[source]

-Registers the field identifier identifier.
+Registers the field identifier identifier as a table to select from.

 identifier must belong to one of the fields passed to the constructor and it should reference a table.

-register_vsql() will then make sure that this referenced table will be added to the “from” list, even if it is never referenced explicitely in any of the “from” and “where” clauses.
+from_vsql() will then make sure that this referenced table will be added to the “from” list, even if it is never referenced explicitely in any of the “from” and “where” clauses.

 Add the vSQL expression expr to the list of expression to select.